 Requirements for All Applicants

-The Ph.D. in Clinical Psychology program is a full-time, five-year, residential program that operates on a cohort model.
-The Psy.D. program considers individual and group interviews and the qualifications and qualities of the entire applicant pool when making final admissions decisions.
+The Ph.D. in Clinical Psychology program is a full-time, five-year, residential program that operates on a cohort model and begins in fall only.
+The program considers individual and group interviews and the qualifications and qualities of the entire applicant pool when making final admissions decisions.
 Applications are reviewed holistically.

 - Bachelor's Degree from a regionally accredited institution.